beatethies/beatethies.github.io/README.md

  <br/>

-**Prenatal Exposure to Air Pollution and the Development of Socio-Emotional Skills** (Revise and Resubmit, JAERE)
+**Prenatal Exposure to Air Pollution and the Development of Socio-Emotional Skills** (Conditionally accepted, JAERE)

 <details>